google-deepmind/mujoco/doc/XMLreference.rst

 :at:`texcoord`: :at-val:`real(2*npoint), optional`
    Texture coordinates of each point, passed through to the automatically-generated flex.
-Note that flexcomp does not generate texture coordinates automatically, except for 2D grids.
+Note that flexcomp does not generate texture coordinates automatically, except for 2D grids, box, cylinder and ellipsoid.
 For all other types, the user can specify explicit texture coordinates here, even if the points themselves were generated automatically.
    This requires understanding of the layout of the automatically-generated points and how they correspond to the texture referenced by the material.

 .. _body-flexcomp-mass: